welikeideas/postcss-build/README.md

 ### Node
 You can also build your PostCSS files using [Node](https://nodejs.org) which removes the need for a task runner like Gulp or Grunt.
 Switch to the node branch.

+## Using the Gulp example
+This assumes you have [node](https://nodejs.org) and [npm](https://www.npmjs.com) installed.

+Firstly, you'll need to install the node modules using npm using the following command:

+`npm install`

+Once installed, you can then run the following command to build `src/main.css`:

+`gulp`

+This builds the css using Gulp and the PostCSS modules specified in `gulpfile.js` and saves it to `build/main.css`, along with source maps for the minified css.